hphelion/documentation/devplatform/helion/CLI/constructor_vm.md

 ## Method #3: Boot Without a *cloud-init* Configuration File (Helion private cloud) {#privatecloud}
 During the boot process the CVM will detect that a [*cloud-init*](http://cloudinit.readthedocs.org/en/latest/) configuration file is not present.
 When the user logs in via SSH, the CVM will prompt the user to run a script which will create a configuration file.
 This prompt is provided by the system's Message of the Day (motd).

-**Note**: Using this method requires the user to set up the network to the CVM properly, including all routing information, security groups, ssh keys, accessable IP addresses, and so on.
+**Note**: Using this method requires the user to set up the network to the CVM properly, including all routing information, security groups, ssh keys, accessible IP addresses, and so on.

 1. Create an instance of the ALS Installer and boot it manually, or perform a *nova* boot without providing a *cloud-init* configuration file.
 2. The CVM boots.